tonikarppi/mullemeck/README.md

 ### Alexander Westberg-Bladh (xobust)

 ### Alexis Hubert (SandstormVR)

-* Implemented :
+-   Implemented :
-  * functions clone_repo, build_static_checks and build_tests
+    -   functions clone_repo, build_static_checks and build_tests
-  * function that runs the whole build and create a new entry in the database
+    -   function that runs the whole build and create a new entry in the database
-  * tests for the build functions
+    -   tests for the build functions
-  * some of the actions started when a webhooks is received
+    -   some of the actions started when a webhooks is received
-* Various fixes
+-   Various fixes
-* Active participation in reviewing other contributors' code.
+-   Active participation in reviewing other contributors' code.

 ### Isak Peterson (Isak-P)

 ### Lars Lundin (Larsrat)

 ### Toni Karppi (tonikarppi)

+-   Implemented
+    -   The Github webhook endpoint + HMAC verification
+    -   Dockerfile
+    -   Travis CI integration
+    -   ORM